 Current Positions: Committee member, Troop 48, Berlin, N.J.; merit badge counselor; member, National Religious Relationships Committee; chairman, Boy Scout Task Force for the American Sikh Council

 Day Job: Small-business consultant

-Most Satisfying Moments in Scouting: “Watching both of my children make Eagle and one also earn his Hornaday Award.”
+Most Satisfying Moments in Scouting: “Watching both of my children make Eagle.”

 Favorite Camp and Why: The Summit Bechtel Reserve, Mount Hope, W.Va.
 “The experience my kids had was phenomenal.
 It had all the activities a Scout can dream of and more, especially with Scouters leading and guiding them for an experience they will never forget.”